ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 One `process` can generate many `thread` missions, and a process is cheap than a thread.
 Why?
 When a process is suspended, it needs to record the state at this time.
 When a process resumes, it needs to collect the state of the previous moment and then execute the program.
 We call this working time is `context switching` time.

 Due to the `Round-robin scheduling`, a CPU core will only execute one process at same time.
+So how many threads and processes we use are appropriate?
 For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time.

 - `CPU-bound`: `computing cores + 1`, or `computing cores * 2`.
 I'd like personally to use computing cores + 1 choice.